Our Homes: NPH Guatemala

 NPH’s fifth home for orphaned, abandoned and at-risk children was established in rented facilities in 1996.
 The family moved to their new home, named Casa San Andres, which is situated 4,900 feet above sea level in Guatemala’s highlands, in August 2003.

-NPH Guatemala Facts
+NPH Guatemala at a Glance

 November 11, 1996

-- The school curriculum includes Spanish, social studies, natural sciences, English, arts and crafts, music and sports.
+- The school year in Guatemala is January – October.
+The curriculum includes Spanish, social studies, natural sciences, English, arts and crafts, music and sports.

 - There are five nationally certified vocational workshops: Baking, Cooking, Carpentry, Metalwork, and Sewing.

 - The Family Bakery offers fresh pastries made on site, and coffee to help local fundraising.
 It is staffed by students who gain professional experience and business management skills.

 - The Smile Shop is an integrated learning store for children and young adults with physical and cognitive disabilities.
 Participants make and sell healthy snacks, attend to clients, and manage resources, thereby learning skills for independence.

 - The NPH OneFamily program reintegrates and supports youth from the NPH home who are now able to live with their biological families.

 - The Chicas Poderosas (“Powerful Girls”) program helps prepare and empower girls by building self-esteem, self-awareness, and confidence.